AP24012624650197.jpg

 Those funds were among the hundreds of thousands of dollars’ worth of cryptocurrency Massachusetts authorities seized from a fraudulent operation that targeted Russian-speaking seniors online and, in some cases, stole their life savings.

-The Massachusetts Attorney General’s Office began investigating the company, known as SpireBit, followed an NPR investigation last year detailing the stories of two victims who were lured into an investment scheme, only to realize it was a sham after they transferred large quantities of money into SpireBit’s cryptocurrency wallets.
+The Massachusetts Attorney General’s Office began investigating the company, known as SpireBit, following an NPR investigation last year detailing the stories of two victims who were lured into an investment scheme, only to realize it was a sham after they transferred large quantities of money into SpireBit’s cryptocurrency wallets.

 SpireBit drew victims into its ruse by using ads on social media promising lucrative investment returns.
 SpireBit took out ads on Facebook and Instagram that falsely portrayed Elon Musk as endorsing the company through a Russian voice-over.